 On the other hand, the following are generally not considered taxable events:

-For more detailed information, please review the following resources on our blog:
+For more detailed information, please review the following resource on our blog: